Transform Documentation

 last_rowpd.DataFrame

-last row of the database to forward fill from in a pandas dataframe
+Last row of the database to forward fill from.

 Returns: